 Resale of mortgage loans purchased from Preferred may subject the Company to risk.
-As of December 31, 1997, \$218.9 million in principal balance of mortgage loans purchased from Preferred have been sold by the Company, and in February 1998, the Company is negotiating a letter agreement pursuant to which it agreed to sell approximately up to \$300.0 million in principal balance of the mortgage loans.
-IFC primarily intends to sell substantially all of the mortgage loans purchased from Preferred and, to a lesser extent, securitize the mortgage loans.
+As of December 31, 1997, \$218.9 million in principal balance of mortgage loans purchased from Preferred have been sold by the Company.
+IFC currently intends to securitize the remaining mortgage loans purchased from Preferred.
 In connection with the issuance of mortgage backed securities by IFC, such securities have been, and are expected, to be non-recourse to IFC, except in the case of a breach of the standard representations and warranties made by IFC when the mortgage loans are securitized.
-While IFC may have recourse to $\label{eq:preferred_for_any such breaches, there can be no assurance of Preferred's$ ability to honor its obligations.
+While IFC may have recourse to Preferred for any such breaches, there can be no assurance of Preferred's ability to honor its obligations.
 IFC has generally limited the remedies of such purchasers to the remedies IFC receives from Preferred.
 However, in some cases, the remedies available to a purchaser of mortgage loans from IFC may be broader than those available to IFC against Preferred and should a purchaser exercise its remedies against IFC, IFC may not always be able to enforce whatever remedies IFC may have against Preferred.
 Furthermore, even if IFC were able to enforce remedies available against Preferred, the effect of such enforcement may be limited by the current financial position and operations of Preferred.
 There can be no assurance that sanctions imposed on Preferred by the Department of Real Estate or the effect of the settlement with the Department of Corporations will not have a material adverse effect on the financial condition and results of operations of Preferred, the effect of which could adversely affect the ability of Preferred to honor its repurchase or indemnity obligations under the Preferred Purchase Agreement.